-Pursuant to a marketing agreement, the Company utilizes the services of the consulting firm Insource Limited ("Insource") to conduct certain marketing-related services in particular geographic regions.
-Graham Watson, an executive officer of the Company and an officer and director of certain Canadian subsidiaries, is a principal of and has an approximate 75% equity interest in Intercedent Limited, which, prior to April 1, 1996, owned 50% of the common stock of Insource.
-Effective April 1, 1996, Intercedent Limited no longer owned any common stock of Insource, but is entitled to receive up to 50% of Insource's revenues relating to business generated on behalf of RGA, among others.
-The Company paid Insource approximately \$234,000 during 1997 pursuant to this agreement.
-The agreement was terminated with respect to new business effective December 31, 1996, although the Company continues to pay Insource for certain business generated prior to such date.
-In addition, prior to April 1, 1996, the Company paid
+Pursuant to a marketing agreement, the Company utilizes the services of Intercedent Reinsurance Holdings Limited and its predecessor ("Intercedent Reinsurance") to conduct certain marketing-related services in particular geographic regions.
+Graham Watson, an executive officer of the Company and an officer and director of certain of the Company's subsidiaries, is Chairman of and has an approximate 75% equity interest in Intercedent Limited, which owns 50% of the common stock of Intercedent Reinsurance.
+Intercedent Limited is entitled to receive up to 50% of Intercedent Reinsurance's revenues relating to business generated on behalf of RGA.
+The Company paid the predecessor of Intercedent Reinsurance approximately \$234,000 during 1997 pursuant to this agreement.
+The agreement was terminated with respect to new business effective December 31, 1996, although the Company continues to pay for certain business generated prior to such date.
+In addition, prior to April 1, 1996, the Company paid Intercedent

-Intercedent Limited a production bonus based on business generated through its Canadian subsidiaries.
+Limited a production bonus based on business generated through its Canadian subsidiaries.
 Since April 1, 1996, this bonus has been paid directly to Mr. Watson.
 See "Executive Compensation."